wkonitzer/airgapped-mcc/README.md

 - Once configured, use the airgap server as the proxy in MCC/MOSK installations.

 ### Notes
-By default it syncs 12 months of images from Azure and the binary CDN delivery network, but you can add a <month> parameter to download-images to change that. e.g. ./mirror.sh download-images 6 for 6 months worth of images.
+By default it syncs 12 months of images from Azure and the binary CDN delivery network, but you can add a <month> parameter to `download-images`, `upload-images` or `sync-images`  to change that. e.g. ./mirror.sh download-images 6 for 6 months worth of images.